 - The date(s) you won't be available to work.

 - The date you will return to work, if you know it.

 - An offer to help while you're out of the office, if that's feasible.

-- Any other additional information required by the company if they have a formal policy to request sick time or leave from your job.
+- Any other additional information required by your employer, if they have a formal policy to request sick time or leave from your job.

-What Not to Include in an Excuse or Leave of Absence Letter
+What Not to Include in an Excuse or Leave Request Letter

 - Don't include too much information.
 You don't need to provide all of the details of a medical problem or a personal crisis.
 Keep your letter short and simple.